-The scroll represents the type called "scrolls with landscapes" because the decorative scheme of them features four different landscapes framed in cartouches that fill upper margins and repeat on every sheet in the same order:
+The scroll represents the type called "scrolls with landscapes I" (see "Additional Remarks") due to their decorative scheme which features four different landscapes framed in cartouches that fill upper margins and repeat on every sheet in the same order:

 1. On the left, two men with a dog standing at the gate are shown against a landscape of mountains and trees that are visible in the background.

 2. On the right, two wanderers going towards a hill with buildings.
 On the left, a man on horseback riding towards a bridge over a river.
 In the background, mountains, and trees are visible.

 3. A garden with a fountain and a palace in the background.

 4. On the right, a man sitting under a tree and, in the background, mountains, trees, and buildings are visible.